From The Soho News (October 29, 1980). — J.R.

-Herbert I. Schiller, author of The Mind Managers and a very charismatic, crusty debunker, brightned both the Friday sessions with wonderfully sarcastic readings of items from the New York Times business section.
-(One was about a futuristic, bookless libraryu planned for Clarkson College.)
+Herbert I. Schiller, author of The Mind Managers and a very charismatic, crusty debunker, brightened both the Friday sessions with wonderfully sarcastic readings of items from the New York Times business section.
+(One was about a futuristic, bookless library planned for Clarkson College.)

 Schiller also offered some terse asides about the ways in which we usually discuss TV.
-This ioncluded abuse of the term “free flow of information”in international terms (when it means free only to those with receptors and those who are able to benefit from the media monopolies).
-He also objected to the anthropomorphism that TV is subjected to, such as the habit of saying that it’s still a “young” medium, (“TV never had a youth.
+This included abuse of the term “free flow of information” in international terms (when it means free only to those with receptors and those who are able to benefit from the media monopolies).
+He also objected to the anthropomorphism that TV is subjected to, such as the habit of saying that it’s still a “young” medium. (“TV never had a youth.
 It started out decrepit.”)

 Among many dramatic splits at the conference was one between video theorists and video makers, exacerbated by the lack of any work shown other than Godard’s, and the relative sparsity of video artists on the panels.
 At the final session, Kitchen director Mary McArthur gracefully acknowledged this problem and ended with an expression of the desire to show more video work at the Kitchen.